intel-iot-devkit/how-to-code-samples/alarm-clock/python/README.md

 Establish an SSH connection to the board and navigate to the directory with this example.

-Then run the following command:
+Then run the following commands:

+    $ pip install --upgrade pip
     $ pip install -r requirements.txt

 ### Intel® IoT Gateway setup